MicaelaDJ/Beep-Boop/README.md

-# _Track Suggester_
+# _Beep Boop_

-#### _A simple tracker webpage, Created 1/18/19, Updated 1/21/19_
+#### _A simple tracker webpage, Created 1/25/19_

 #### By _**Micaela Jawor**_

 ## Description

-_A Track Suggester webpage (using HTML, CSS, JavaScript and jQuery) that asks future students a series of questions about themselves and provides a track suggestion based on their answers
+A webpage (using HTML, CSS, JavaScript and jQuery) that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:

-._
+ - Numbers that contain a 0 are replaced (all digits) with *"Beep!"*
+ - Numbers that contain a 1 are replaced (all digits) with *"Boop!"*
+ - Numbers divisible by 3 are replaced with *"I'm sorry, Dave.
+I'm afraid I can't do that."*

+These exceptions are written from least to most important.
+The first exception should apply unless the second exception does, and the same with the second and third.
+So, for example, in your finished program the number 10 should be replaced with *"Boop!"*, and the number 30 should be replaced with *"I'm sorry, Dave.
+I'm afraid I can't do that."*

+Also a user should be able to enter a new number and see new results over and over again.

+Example: If a user inputs a **5**, the program should display a list of values: **"Beep!", "Boop!", 2, "I'm Sorry...", 4, 5**

 ## Specifications